National Professional Practice Exam

 Eligibility/Exceptions

-It is considered beneficial for applicants to have at least one year of work experience after completion of their formal education before the examination is attempted.
+It is considered beneficial for applicants to have at least one year of engineering work experience prior to writing the exam.
 To be eligible to write the NPPE, you must also have an active application for Professional Membership or be enrolled as an Engineer-in-Training.
-An exemption will be granted to applicants who have passed the NPPE in another province or who are registered with another Canadian Association.
-Such applicants are still required to confirm in writing that they have read, understood, and agree to follow the Act and By-Laws and Code of Ethics of Engineers PEI.

 SCOPE AND SYLLABUS OF THE EXAMINATION